iuravic/duktig-skeleton-web-app/README.md

 ### Application middleware

 The application middleware is one which is run with every request.
 It is the app-wide middleware, and is defined in the [`Config/middleware.php`](https://github.com/iuravic/duktig-skeleton-web-app/blob/master/src/Config/middlewares.php) configuration file in your app's folder.
-The next example shows two application middlewares being assigned:
+The next example shows how two application middlewares can be assigned:

 ```php
 <?php